Turndown ratio: Flow meters

 In flow measurement, the turndown ratio indicates the range of flow that a flow meter is able to measure with acceptable accuracy.
 It is also known as rangeability.
 It is important when choosing a flow meter technology for a specific application.
 If a gas flow to be measured is expected to vary between 100,000 m^{3} per day and 1,000,000 m^{3} per day, the specific application has a turndown ratio of at least 10:1.
 Therefore, the meter requires a turndown ratio of at least 10:1.
-For example: if the meter had an advertised maximum flow of 2,000,000 m^{3} per day then the required turndown ratio would be 20:1.
+If the meter had an advertised maximum flow of 2,000,000 m^{3} per day then the required turndown ratio would be 20:1.

 The turndown ratio of each type of meter is limited by theoretical considerations and by practical considerations.
 For example, orifice meters create a pressure drop in the measured fluid proportional to the square of the velocity.
 Therefore, the range of differential pressure can become too large and compromise accuracy.
 It can also create process problems such as hydrate formation, and in the case of measuring the discharge of a compressor, there is a limit to how much pressure loss is acceptable.